Jacobchar/taskify-react-typescript-demo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and exists as a demo of developing a React JS application using Typescript

 ## Available Scripts